WE PAY! Diamond Resale Value

 Why Sell Your Diamonds to London Gold Centre?

 The primary reason why you should sell your diamond jewellery pieces to us is that we are a high-paying buyer of precious stones and metals.
-We help you identify the value of your stone through our online calculator.
+We help you identify the value of your stone through our diamond price calculator.
 Please provide the details being asked for to get a free estimate.

 Another reason why we are so confident to accept your precious stone is that we work with integrity and honesty.
 We do not have hidden fees in our transactions.